woonsan/hippo7-rproxy-nodejs/README.md

 Note
 ----
-The current version of rproxy.js works with the latest versions (1.0.x) of 'http-proxy' module.
+The current version of rproxy.js wohttrks with the latest versions (1.0.x) of 'http-proxy' module.
 The old version of rproxy.js which worked with the outdated versions (0.8.x or earlier) of 'http-proxy' module has moved to 'with-http-proxy-0.8.x' branch.

 Introduction